johnnykwwang/Annex-K3-Build-Log/Annex_K3.md

 **This should not be considered as a build guide.
 Please refer to the e-drawing and the K3 repo for more up-to-date info.**

-However, I will try to document every detail during the build.
+I will try to document every detail during the build.
 From sourcing, printing parts, component preparation, building, wiring, and so on.
 I will also point out any modifications I made to the printer.
 As all DIY printesr, this machine would likely not going to be a "stock" machine.

+If there's any feedback, feel free to find me at the Annex Discord, or ping jkwang#7099.

 ## Table of Content